 Air fryers are great for lowering the fat in your food while also saving time.
 They also make things extra crisp like this salmon in the air fryer recipe.
 From how to cook frozen egg rolls in air fryer to frozen chicken tenders in air fryer, it is easy peasy!

-So its a wonderful kitchen tool for things that are traditionally fried.
-There are lots of great varieties out there but this air fryer one is great and comes in a variety of colors.
+There are tons of different air fryers out there, but this air fryer one is the one we swear by.
+It comes in a variety of colors, looks clean on the counter, and cooks to perfection every time.
 It’s great for making all kinds of recipes including air fryer empanadas.

 How to make air fryer ravioli